Fair Cake-Cutting among Families: Unanimous fairness

 Again by additivity:

 Hence, necessarily:

 So we have found an exact division and solved \exact$(N,K)$ as required.

 \end{proof} \citet{Alon1987Splitting} proved that for every $N$ and $K$, an \exact$(N,K)$ division might require at least $N(K-1)+1$ components.
 Combining this result with the above lemma implies the following negative result: \begin{theorem} For every $N,K$, let $n=N(K-1)+1$.
-A \upr{} division for $n$ agents in $K$ families might require at least $n$ components. \end{theorem} This implies that, in particular, \uprness{} with connected pieces is infeasible.
+A \upr{} division for $n$ agents grouped into $K$ families might require at least $n$ components. \end{theorem} In particular, \uprness{} with connected pieces is infeasible.